 Great Hikes in Grand Tetons By Intensity

 While we didn’t personally go on these hikes during our stay, they come highly rated and will be on our “bucket list” for when we return.
-Grand Teton has high bear activity and requires you to carry Bear Spray with you at all times on the trails.
+Grand Teton National Park has high bear activity and requires you to carry Bear Spray with you at all times on the trails.
 It is also suggested you hike in groups of 2 or more, 4 or more being the suggested hiking group.
-The time of year we visited, we heard avalanches (we didn’t see them although we’re not quiet sure if not seeing them would have been a good or bad thing).
-So wherever you hike be careful and aware of your surroundings!
+The time of year we visited, we heard avalanches (we didn’t see them although we’re not quite sure if not seeing them would have been a good or bad thing).
+So wherever you hike, be careful and aware of your surroundings!

 - Hidden Falls 1.3 miles RT, ⬆️ 230 ft.

 - Inspiration Point 2.2 miles RT, ⬆️ 450 ft. (continuation of Hidden Falls trail, then if desired you can do to Cascade Canyon Trail)